ccjmne/blog/content/posts/going-horizontal.md

 /usr/bin		/usr/bin/vendor_perl	/home/ccjmne/share/pnpm
 ```

-   Note that `column` wants to output columns of unique width, regardless of
+   Note that `column` wants to print out columns of unique width, regardless of
 their individual content.
    By default, it uses tabulations, but you may have it use spaces with the
-`-S|--use-spaces` flag, which takes the minimum number of whitespaces that
+`-S|--use-spaces` flag, which takes the minimum number of whitespaces to
-separate two columns:
+separate columns by:

 ```sh